SapirOhava/review-queue/readme.md

 - **SQLite** persistence
 - A simple moderation heuristic that assigns a risk score to items

-The goal of this project is to demonstrate decision‑making, architecture choices, and the ability to build a complete end‑to‑end solution within a limited timebox.
+The goal of this project is to demonstrate decision-making, architecture choices, and the ability to build a complete end-to-end solution within a limited timebox.

 ---